hecko-yes/hecko.my.to/fursonae/index.md

 generally all of these are canonically he/they/etc like me (except the pony which is more it/its), *but* feel free to use other pronouns too (since i'm not super connected to them (and also don't mind pronouns in general)) you-the-reader hereby have my permission to draw/remix/steal/etc any of these if you so desire

+general traits:
+- either braver than me or exaggeratedly shy and self-deprecating
+- extremely cuddly, will hug the heck out of you if you let them
+- voice could be similar to [the ring from ring fit adventure](https://www.youtube.com/watch?v=2ySV2xtEIGA)
+- usually idealized bodies, as in no biological trappings like sweating or having to eat or even sleep

 # hecko
 2018-11-28